jywu20/Notes/Computer Science/Circuit/HDL.md

 we can easily connect two arbitrary logic blocks, and now we show that in theory any synchronous circuit can be implemented by a FPGA.

-A major problem will be whether there are enough tracks for routing, and there is in general no guarantee that a large circuit can be emulated before we run out of tracks.
-The FPGA architecture, after all, is designed to maximize the resources that can be placed on the chip, not to make hardware development for it easy.

 Latches can also be synthesized in FPGAs because a latch can be made of logic gates with feedback loops.
 It's generally not encouraged to do so however, because of the possible timing problems and increased power cost.
 Moreover, it's generally not recommended to do anything asynchronous on FPGAs.
 All tools targeting FPGA assume your design is synchronous, and doing asynchronous designing on FPGAs wastes the clock on the chip.

+In actual designing,
+a major problem will be whether there are enough tracks for routing, and there is in general no guarantee that a large circuit can be emulated before we run out of tracks.
+The FPGA architecture, after all, is designed to maximize the resources that can be placed on the chip, not to make hardware development for it easy.
+If we indeed run out of tracks, we say we encounter a *routing congestion*.
+Note that it's quite likely that before we truly run out of tracks, timing violations already appear because it takes too long for a signal to propagate to where it should go to in one clock cycle.
+Solutions include manual floor planning and rewriting the RTL code.
+The general idea is to make the RTL as localized as possible: therefore a variable is not to be fanned out i.e. passed around infinitely, complex logic should be broken into small modules, and long `case` blocks should be somewhat simplified.
+These are of course also good ideas for software engineering in general, but in FPGA programming they have physical consequences.

 Actual FPGAs contain further components, including block RAMs (BRAMs), DSP blocks, and also IO blocks connected to the tracks.